matthewdeanmartin/so_pip/docs/language_support.md

 If I don't know much about the programming language you get gnits style project documentation files and a coding file with hopefully the correct extension.

+Generically, you can opt to put the code files into an SRC file or leave them in the package root.

 Python
 ------
 `so_pip` is implemented in python so it has the most python specific features.

 Language specific features
+- Supports extra folder for the module to hold the init file.
 - formatting- calls out to `black`
 - upgrading- calls out to `pyupgrade`
 - generating dependency file by string parsing of source